AbilarshViji/EmployeeDatabase/README.md

 ## Prerequisites
 A version of JRE 8.
 Can be downloaded from https://www.java.com.

-Any IDE (Eclipse, Netbeans, IntelliJ, etc.)
+Any IDE (Eclipse, Netbeans, IntelliJ, etc.) to compile the source code.

 ## Viewing Employees
 To view the list of current employees press the ‘View Employee’ pane at the top of the program.